cooperhewitt/documentation/README.md

 # documentation
 documentation for cooper hewitt's documentation

-This repository will aim to help Cooper Hewitt do a better job of documenting all of the code it authros, builds and deploys.
+This repository will aim to help Cooper Hewitt do a better job of documenting all of the code it authors, builds and deploys.

 This is the public version.
 Here are a few basic guidelines.